-Full of healthy fibre, proteins, vitamins and essential minerals; this multigrain khichdi is like an immunity booster for the body and the master recipe of kitchen cures!
+This multigrain khichdi is full of healthy fibre, proteins, vitamins and essential minerals.
+It is an immunity booster for the body and the master recipe of natural cures!
 In health or in sickness, I can always enjoy a hearty bowl of this rice and lentil goodness.

 Preparation time: |Cooking Time: |Serves: 2 as main